cortex-lab/phy/docs/clustering.md

 Press `G` to commit the staged clusters plus the selected Similarity candidates.
-The resulting unit becomes the sole Cluster View selection, Merge mode closes, and Similarity View is recomputed around the result.
-Assign its quality immediately, or press `V` again to stage it for another merge.
+The resulting unit becomes the sole Cluster View selection, Merge mode closes, and Similarity View is recomputed around the result. phy clears the Cluster View filter, keeps its sort, brings the result into view, and leaves it ready for immediate quality assignment.
+Press `V` again to stage it for another merge.
 Group and metadata changes remain unavailable only while Merge mode is active.

 Before a merge is committed, pressing `V`, using **Cancel Merge Mode**, or closing Merge View